FabianoEger/tago-documentation/tutorials.rst

 		:width: 60%
 		:align: center

 This setup will show you how to remotely control a digital load of a Raspberry PI using Tago.
-For this example, will be using a LED to simulate our digital load.
+For this example, we will be using a LED as our ouput digital load.

 Diagram
 *******

-Connect the LED through a 330Ω resistor to the Raspberry PI GPIO pin (connect to the pin number 18), the figure bellow shows how the connection is made.
+Connect the LED through a 330Ω resistor to the Raspberry PI GPIO pin (connect to the pin number 18), the figure below shows how the electric connection is made.

 .. image:: _static/tutorials/raspberry_diagram.png
 		:width: 50%